yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 its benefits.

-Firstly, there is no need to build acceleration structures - you already have the arrays of objects, or you can cheaply produce them, in case your representation does not exactly match what the raytracer needs.
+Firstly, there is no need to build acceleration structures - you already have the arrays of objects, or you can cheaply produce them, in case your representation does not already match what the raytracer needs.
 This is not going to be true for the more sophisticated designs, where a part of the raytracing cost will be spent on organizing data to accelerate raytracing.